Robert Stigwood: 1970s to 1990s

 Stigwood signed actor John Travolta to a million dollar three-picture contract in 1976.
-Many in the film industry were reportedly skeptical, because Travolta was at that time known as a TV actor; but RSO Films' next production, Saturday Night Fever, made him a leading movie star.
+Many in the film industry were reportedly sceptical, because Travolta was at that time known as a TV actor; but RSO Films' next production, Saturday Night Fever, made him a leading movie star.
 The film had an unlikely source - a supposedly factual magazine article which Stigwood had licensed.
 The double-LP soundtrack, written by and featuring the Bee Gees, became the biggest selling soundtrack album ever released.
 Stigwood followed this with a hugely successful film adaptation of the stage rock'n'roll musical Grease (1978), which co-starred Travolta and Australian singer Olivia Newton-John.
 Stigwood insisted that additional songs be added to the soundtrack, including the theme tune penned by Barry Gibb and songs by fellow Australian songwriter-producer John Farrar.
+Gibb and Stigwood's production partner Allan Carr convinced Stigwood to bring Frankie Valli on to sing the title track, though Valli distrusted Stigwood for the amount of control he exercised over bands under his tutelage and declined to do any further records for him.

 Not all of Stigwood's films were popular.
 The third film of his Travolta deal, Moment by Moment, which co-starred Lily Tomlin, was panned by critics and is credited with turning Travolta into 'box office poison'.
 Also in 1978, Sgt.
 Pepper's Lonely Hearts Club Band, starring the Bee Gees and Peter Frampton, was another critical flop.

 But of the 19 singles to hit the top of the Billboard charts in 1978, eight were from RSO.
 On the US Billboard Hot 100 chart for 25 March 1978, five songs written by the Gibbs were in the US top 10 at the same time: "Night Fever", "Stayin' Alive", "If I Can't Have You", "Emotion" and "Love Is Thicker Than Water".
 The Bee Gees enjoyed a run of six consecutive number one singles which continued into 1979.
 RSO records also had success with soundtracks for Fame and The Empire Strikes Back before Stigwood sold the label to Polygram.